jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 # SSH Slaves plugin
-This plugin allows you to manage agent running on \*nix machines over SSH.
+This plugin allows you to manage an agent running on \*nix machines over SSH.
 It adds a new type of agent launch method.
 This launch method will

 * Open an SSH connection to the specified host as the specified username.
-* Checks the default version of java for that user.
+* Check the default version of java for that user.
-* Once it has a suitable version of java, copies the latest remoting.jar via SFTP (falling back to scp if SFTP is not available)
+* Copy the latest remoting.jar via SFTP (falling back to scp if SFTP is not available)
-* Starts the remoting process.
+* Start the remoting process.

 # Prerequisites
-Before you start to use the **SSH Slaves Plugin** with your agents, you need to prepare your agents to run the remoting process. this means that **you have to install a JDK/JRE 8 on your agent** in order to run the *remoting.jar* process.
+Before you start to use the **SSH Slaves Plugin** with your agents, you need to prepare your agents to run the remoting process.
+This means that **you have to install a JDK/JRE 8 on your agent** in order to run the *remoting.jar* process.

 The agent should have **enough memory** to run the remoting process and the builds.

-**The agent needs to be reachable from the master**, You have to be ensure that your Jenkins instance can connect through SSH port to your agent; you can check it from command line.
+**The agent needs to be reachable from the master**, You have to be ensure that your Jenkins instance can connect through SSH port to your agent; you can check it from the command line.
 You will have to supply an account that can log in on the target machine.
 No root privileges are required.

-Finally the agent should have **permissions to read and write on the work directory**, and **enough disk space** to store *remoting.jar* (~1MB), logs (~10MB should be enough), and your build workspaces (it depends of your builds, probably a few GB).
+Finally the agent should have **permissions to read and write on the work directory**, and **enough disk space** to store *remoting.jar* (~1MB), logs (~10MB should be enough), and your build workspaces (it depends on your builds, probably a few GB).

 # Configure a Node to use SSH Slaves plugin

 ## Create a Node
-First of all, we have to create a node, you have to go to `Manage Jenkins/Manage Nodes`,
+First of all, we have to create a node.
+Go to `Manage Jenkins/Manage Nodes`.

 ![](images/new-node-button.png)

-then click on the `New Node` button and configure the name and Node type.
+Then click on the `New Node` button and configure the name and Node type.

 ![](images/new-node-config.png)

-After creating the new node, you have to configure the node settings
+After creating the new node, you have to configure the node settings.

 * **Name:** Name that uniquely identifies an agent within this Jenkins installation.
 * **Description:** Optional human-readable description for this agent.